May 13, 2021 • 10 minute read

 Dagster’s long running process, the daemon, is responsible for scheduling runs, not tasks.
 This allows for a layered approach, where Dagster runs are typically managed in ephemeral, single-purpose computational resources (e.g. processes, Kubernetes Jobs) responsible for task scheduling.
 Those in turn can decide on their own task scheduling policy.

-Flexibly task scheduling allows for deployments tailored to user needs.
+Flexible task scheduling allows for deployments tailored to user needs.
 For example, many users have found that with that run-level parallelism is sufficient without the need to parallelize tasks within that run.
 Without that flexibility they would have had to manage more burdensome centralized infrastructure.

 - Flexibility: Users have many degrees of freedom for configuring allocation of computational resources.